speedscale/docs/docs/tutorial.md

 ![Auth](./end-to-end/unredacted.png)

 You can enable DLP to redact certain fields from an RRPair at capture time.
-Note that this will cause your replays to have low success rates because necessary information will be masked.
+Note that this will cause your replays to have low accuracies because necessary information will be masked.
 Check out the [dlp](https://docs.speedscale.com/guides/dlp/) section for more information on DLP configuration.
 As a starter, you cna follow the instructions below.

 <Tabs>